Xazax-hun/csa-testbench/README.md

 needs to be installed and available in the `PATH`.
 Packages from the `python_requirements` file should also be installed.

-These scripts are written in Python 2 for improved compatibility with CodeChecker.
-Once CodeChecker is ported to Python 3, this project will follow.
+These scripts are written in Python 3.

 If the `cloc` utility is in the path, the script will also count the lines of code of the analyzed projects and include it in the final report.